ForNextSoftwareDevelopment/Z80_RC2014/README.md

 A compact flash image is provided (zipped in the folder CompactFlash) to load in the compact flash tab page (next to the memory tab).
 It contains the CP/M boot sector and some test programs (sources available in the Sources folder):
-Remember when running a program you can allways halt it by pressing the 'Stop' button (red square) and resume again by pressing 'Run' (play sign), 'Fast' or 'Step'.
+Remember when running a program you can always halt it by pressing the 'Stop' button (red square) and resume again by pressing 'Run' (play sign), 'Fast' or 'Step'.

 ![Screenshot](ScreenShot3.png)